mark-torres/python-stuff/automate/notes.md

 ### Copying and Pasting Strings with the pyperclip Module

-The pyperclip module has copy() and paste() functions that can send text to and receive text from your computer’s clipboard.
+The pyperclip module has copy() and paste() functions that can send text to and receive text from your computer's clipboard.

 	>>> import pyperclip
 	>>> pyperclip.copy('Hello world!')